wiered/sd-multi-tool/README.md

 This tool created for these who love create and edit styles.

-For now it's very simple, but with next update, something very cool will happen.
+For now, it's very simple, but with next update, something very cool will happen.

 ## SD Prompt Reader